Acts of Paul and Thecla: Narrative of the text

-According to apocryphal sources,Thecla and Paul reunited outside of Iconium, where she told him, "I will cut my hair off and I shall follow you wherever you go."
+According to apocryphal sources, Thecla and Paul reunited outside of Iconium, where she told him, "I will cut my hair off, and I shall follow you wherever you go."
 The two then traveled to Pisidian Antioch (cp.
 Acts 14:21), where a nobleman named Alexander desired Thecla and offered Paul money for her.
 Paul claimed not to know her, and Alexander then attempted to take Thecla by force.
 Thecla fought him off, assaulting him in the process, to the amusement of the townspeople.
-Alexander dragged her before the governor for assaulting a nobleman and, despite the protests of the city's women, Thecla was sentenced to be eaten by wild beasts.
+Alexander dragged her before the governor for assaulting a nobleman, and, despite the protests of the city's women, Thecla was sentenced to be eaten by wild beasts.
 To ensure that her virtue would still be intact at her death, Queen Antonia Tryphaena took her into protective custody overnight.

 The next day, Thecla was tied to a fierce lioness and paraded through the city.
 Though some condemned her for being sacrilegious, other women in the city protested the injustice of her sentence.
 Still, Thecla was stripped naked and thrown into an arena, where the lioness protected her from a bear and died while killing a lion that belonged to Alexander.
 Believing that the day in the arena would be her last chance to baptize herself, Thecla jumped into a vat of water that contained ravenous seals (or sea-calves, in some versions of the story).
-A miracle occurred and all the seals were killed by lightning before they could eat her.
+A miracle killed all the seals by lightning, before they could eat her.
 Further miracles occurred during Thecla's trial when the perfumes of the women in the arena hypnotized the wild beasts so they wouldn't hurt Thecla, and when fire spared her from raging bulls.
 Thecla was freed when Queen Tryphaena fainted and Alexander begged the governor for mercy, believing that the queen was dead.
 The governor heard Thecla speak about the Christian God, ordered her clothed, and released her to the rejoicing women of the city.
+After the violent public punishments that mean to either shame or kill her, she survives!
+She is not a passive martyr but actively and even sometimes fighting off her attacker again very unusual for at the time.
+Eventually, Thecla doesn’t rely on Paul anymore.